idechq/idec-wiki/README.md

 For editors who are new to Git, GitHub, Docker, we provide a [step-by-step guide]() to setting up an environemnt on your computer for editing and collaborating.

 Editors who are new to the Markdown language can visit [commonmark.org](https://commonmark.org/), where you can pick up the language in as little as 10 minutes.
+It is recommended that editors set up a Markdown editor of thier choice.
+A list of recommendations can be found in a [blog post](https://www.oberlo.co.uk/blog/markdown-editors) written by Oberlo.